 Reseller hosting is when a web host allows a business to sell web hosting services as its own.
 When you take up a reseller plan with a web host, you’ll set up a reseller account where you can include your branding.

 Usually, you’ll have access to wholesale prices.
-As such, you get to mark up your own pricing and set the packages accordingly, of course, within the web host’s conditions.
+As such, you get to mark up your pricing and set the packages accordingly within the web host’s conditions.

 This is akin to you being a building owner and renting out spaces to the tenants.
 Simply put, reseller hosting is where you host a website on behalf of others while earning a profit.